Becoming a CALA Member

 Click on the short videos below to hear about the CALA membership experience from our members themselves.

 1. What are the benefits of CALA Membership?

 Please note that membership benefits vary depending on your membership type.
-To see which benefits apply to each membership type, please download our membership benefits table [PDF].
+To see which benefits apply to each membership type – CLICK HERE

 Through its network of childhood practice and administrative professionals, CALA can provide direct group support by phone, email, or face to face.
-The CALA Gateway scheme offers employment guidance and comprehensive targeted support which is aimed at assisting committees/employers to re-examine working practices and help them to take steps to meet the additional pressures arising from management, financial and employment responsibilities.
-Find out more here.
+Find out more below:

 - Process and countersign PVG applications.
 Subsequent storage and disposal of certifications and identification.